VeryGoodOpenSource/very_good_cli/README.md

 -r, --recursive       Run tests recursively for all nested packages.
     --coverage        Whether to collect coverage information.
     --min-coverage    Whether to enforce a minimum coverage percentage.
+-x, --exclude-tags    Run only tests that do not have the specified tags.

 Run "very_good help" to see global options.
 ```